 MINES ParisTech – Monolith has partnered with Laurent Fulcheri’s group at the Centre for Processes, Renewable Energies and Energy Systems at Mines ParisTech PSL Research University, a leading university in France.
-Fulcheri has spent the past 20 years researching and developing a plasma-based process for cracking hydrocarbons for the co-synthesis of carbon black and hydrogen.
+Laurent has spent the past 20 years researching and developing a plasma-based process for cracking hydrocarbons for the co-synthesis of carbon black and hydrogen.
 Laurent and his team actively participate in the analysis and design of Monolith’s next-generation carbon black and hydrogen process technology.

 Aker Solutions – Monolith has partnered with Aker Solutions (formerly Kvaerner), a global provider of products, systems and services to the oil and gas industry.
-From 1991 to 2003, Aker Solutions designed and built one pilot plant (in Sweden) and one industrial plant (in Canada) that electrically converted natural gas into carbon black and hydrogen.
+From 1991 to 2003, Aker Solutions designed and built one pilot plant in Sweden and one industrial plant in Canada that electrically converted natural gas into carbon black and hydrogen.
 Monolith works closely with the original design team from those projects.

 Making Everyday Products Cleaner

 Monolith’s proprietary process is a low-emission, innovative technology that creates carbon black.
-We utilize natural gas instead of crude oil as a feedstock, making the process more efficient and significantly more environmentally friendly than alternative methods of production.
+We utilize natural gas instead of crude oil as a feedstock, making the process more efficient and significantly more environmentally-friendly than alternative methods of production.

-Read more about our exciting Nebraska Project.
+Read more about our Nebraska Project.